Are you a business coach wanting to find better clients or working with a coach and want to get more from the deal?

 2. Continuous Improvement

-Dedicated to lifelong and continuous learning in one or more areas of their life.
+Clients are dedicated to lifelong and continuous learning in one or more areas of their life.
 This may be reading, training or by doing.

-Know that perfection is not possible but strive to get better through practice so they can perform at their peak.
+Understand that perfection is not possible but strive to get better through practice so they can perform at their peak.

 3. Drive To Be Better